-It's easy to see the obvious dirty spots in a home like spilled food on kitchen counters, soap scum in the shower or a pile of dirty laundry.
+It's easy to see the obvious dirty spots in a home, like spilled food on kitchen counters, soap scum in the shower, or a pile of dirty laundry.
 But what about the spots that may not look particularly dirty but are actually the ones that can affect the health of your family?
 So which room is the dirtiest and harbors the most bacteria in your house?
 Surprisingly it's not the bathroom, but the kitchen, according to a study by the National Sanitation Foundation International (NSF).

-Let's take a look at your home room by room and shed some light on hidden dirt and bacteria and how to get rid of it.
+Let's take a look at your home room by room and shed some light on hidden dirt and bacteria and how to get rid of them.

 01 of 05

 The kitchen is one of the busiest rooms in most homes and also the dirtiest.
 All of the elements that encourage bacteria to grow–heat, moisture, and food–are readily available.
 Add to that all of the outside elements like raw meats, unwashed fruits and vegetables, and the germs from everyone's purses and backpacks, and the kitchen is teeming with harmful bacteria like E. Coli.

 The keys areas of concern in the kitchen are:

 How to Clean It: Keep disinfecting wipes handy to wipe sinks and countertops down after each use.
 Cutting boards should be washed in hot soapy water, rinsed well, and dried with a hand towel every time they have been used.
 Small appliances and kitchen tools that have been used, such as a blender or measuring cups, should be washed in hot soapy water, rinsed well in hot water, and dried thoroughly.

 Unfortunately, some bacteria lingers in the bathroom after every use.

 How to Clean It: To ensure that all types of coliform bacteria are controlled, pay particular attention to light switches, door knobs, and faucet handles.
 Keep some disposable disinfecting wipes handy for easy daily cleaning.